-- What about less acute but still serious mental health concerns: ADHD or sensory processing disorder, for instance?
-If you are medicated for such a disorder will you be able to continue treatment?
+- What about less acute but still serious mental health concerns: ADHD or Generalised Anxiety Disorder, for instance?
+If you are medicated for a disorder, will you be able to continue treatment?

-Once you start digging into the data, more questions present themselves:
+Once you start digging into the data, even more questions present themselves: